hashicorp/vault-client-go/docs/IdentityEntityMergeRequest.md

 NewIdentityEntityMergeRequestWithDefaults instantiates a new IdentityEntityMergeRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetConflictingAliasIdsToKeep

+`func (o *IdentityEntityMergeRequest) GetConflictingAliasIdsToKeep() []string`

+GetConflictingAliasIdsToKeep returns the ConflictingAliasIdsToKeep field if non-nil, zero value otherwise.

+### GetConflictingAliasIdsToKeepOk

+`func (o *IdentityEntityMergeRequest) GetConflictingAliasIdsToKeepOk() (*[]string, bool)`

+GetConflictingAliasIdsToKeepOk returns a tuple with the ConflictingAliasIdsToKeep field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConflictingAliasIdsToKeep

+`func (o *IdentityEntityMergeRequest) SetConflictingAliasIdsToKeep(v []string)`

+SetConflictingAliasIdsToKeep sets ConflictingAliasIdsToKeep field to given value.

+### HasConflictingAliasIdsToKeep

+`func (o *IdentityEntityMergeRequest) HasConflictingAliasIdsToKeep() bool`

+HasConflictingAliasIdsToKeep returns a boolean if a field has been set.

 ### GetForce